Pac-12’s Kliavkoff jabs Big 12, touts future after USC, UCLA

 ”Southern California is really important to us,” Kliavkoff said. ”I think there are different ways of approaching staying part of Southern California.
 We may end up playing a lot of football games in LA.”

+The two-year transition is a weird challenge for all parties, but Kliavkoff said he has instructed everyone to treat the Trojans and Bruins will all proper respect.
+Both USC coach Lincoln Riley and UCLA’s Chip Kelly both say they’re on board with a move that will dramatically increase both of their schools’ revenue and their recruiting reach.

+”It’s an awkward situation for everybody,” said Kelly, who soared to coaching prominence 13 years ago at Oregon. ”I’ve had a great experience in this league.
+I owe my life to the Pac-12.
+I appreciate what this league has done. … It is what it is.
+It’s realignment.
+It’s going on, governed by television.
+Those are things out of my control.”

-Kliavkoff speculated that the remaining Pac-12 schools are likely to get a significant boost in recruiting fertile Southern California in every sport except football, given that many Olympic sport athletes aren’t going to want to fly off to the Midwest and East Coast regularly for competition.
+Kliavkoff speculated that the remaining Pac-12 schools are likely to get a significant boost in recruiting fertile Southern California in every sport except football, given that many Olympic sport athletes and their families aren’t going to want to fly off to the Midwest and East Coast regularly for competition.

 He reiterated that the Pac-12 expects to keep its remaining members despite widespread speculation about both the Big 12 and the Big Ten looking to expand.
-Oregon and Washington were linked to a future move to the Big Ten immediately after USC and UCLA announced their departures, while the Big 12 has been linked to many of the Pac-12 schools.
+Oregon and Washington were linked to a future move to the Big Ten immediately after USC and UCLA announced their departures, while the Big 12 has been linked to the Arizona schools, Utah and Colorado.

 Kliavkoff is confident after holding ”two board meetings a week for the last four weeks” with his members.